cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 Create intended users.
 You can create whatever user you need.
 In my case, I will have three: one to act as an **administrator** user named `admin`, another for **rootless containers** as `podman`, and another named `git` to have a personal and private **Git** repository.

+For the `podman` user, if you're using the impermancence storage, you need to allocate the `subuid` and `subgid` ranges for the user.
+This ensures that the user's storage is isolated and changes randomly on every boot if you don't configure it.

 ### 1. Generate Hashed Password (optional)

 This step is optional, as the intended way to authenticate on the server is through SSH using `SSH Keys`, but you can create a password if you want to ask for one when using `sudo` or authenticating locally.